Melting point of a substance

 Examples of the melting temperature of some materials

-We report the values of melting temperatures and boiling points of some substances determined at a pressure of 1 atm.
+We report the values of the melting temperatures and boiling points of some substances determined at a pressure of 1 atm.

 Chemical substance